MySQL Cluster FAQ

 1. What is MySQL Cluster?

-A: MySQL Cluster is a highly scalable, real-time, ACID-compliant transactional database, combining 99.999% availability with the low TCO of open source.
+A: MySQL Cluster is built on the NDB storage engine and provides a highly scalable, real-time, ACID-compliant transactional database, combining 99.999% availability with the low TCO of open source.
 Designed around a distributed, multi-master architecture with no single point of failure, MySQL Cluster scales horizontally on commodity hardware to serve read and write intensive workloads, accessed via SQL and NoSQL interfaces.

 MySQL Cluster's real-time design delivers predictable, millisecond response times with the ability to service millions of operations per second.
 Support for in-memory and disk-based data, automatic data partitioning (sharding) with load balancing and the ability to add nodes to a running cluster with zero downtime allows linear database scalability to handle the most unpredictable web-based workloads.

 2. What is MySQL Cluster Carrier Grade Edition?

 A: MySQL Cluster Carrier Grade Edition (CGE) includes tools for the management, monitoring security and auditing of the MySQL Cluster database, coupled with access to Oracle Premier Support.
 MySQL Cluster CGE is available under a choice of subscription or commercial license and support.

 3. Who are the customer references for MySQL Cluster?